Chart Color Schemes

 Cultural Diversity

-Molendinar is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Molendinar was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Molendinar has a significant cultural diversity, with 26.1% of its population speaking a language other than English at home and 37.0% born overseas.
-Christianity is the predominant religion in Molendinar, making up 47.1% of the population.
-Notably, Judaism is overrepresented in Molendinar compared to the rest of Queensland, with 0.3% of the population identifying as Jewish.
+Molendinar has a significant level of cultural diversity, with 26.1% of its population speaking a language other than English at home and 37.0% born overseas.
+Christianity is the predominant religion in Molendinar, making up 47.1% of people.
+Notably, Judaism is overrepresented compared to the rest of Queensland, comprising 0.3% of Molendinar's population versus 0.2%.

 Frequently Asked Questions - Diversity